yknot/makevid/README.md

 makevid
 =======

-a command line tool to un-distort, combine and help analyze multiple video feeds
+a command line tool to un-distort, combine and help analyze multiple video feeds from RPI's EMPAC facility

+Requires the use of programs:
+* mplayer
+* mencoder
+* ffmpeg

+Python libraries:
+* numpy
+* scipy
+* opencv (cv2)

 Description
 -----------